KyleOndy/GearBot-irc/README.md

 # GearBot #
 [![Build Status](https://travis-ci.org/KyleOndy/GearBot-irc.svg?branch=master)](https://travis-ci.org/KyleOndy/GearBot-irc)

-GearBot is a simple irc bot that posts deals to the climbing irc channel, #climbing, on snoonet.
+GearBot is a simple irc bot that posts deals to the climbingdeals irc channel, #climbingdeals, on snoonet.
 The bot is written in Haskell.

 ## Contributing ##